Collard (plant)

-Collard is a group of certain loose-leafed cultivars of Brassica oleracea, the same species as many common vegetables including cabbage (Capitata group) and broccoli (Italica group).
-Collard is generally described as part of the Acephala (kale) cultivar group, but gets its own variety as Brassica oleracea var. viridis.
-The name "collard" comes from the word "colewort" (a medieval term for non-heading brassica crops).
+Collard is a group of loose-leafed cultivars of Brassica oleracea (the same species as many common vegetables like cabbage and broccoli).
+Part of the acephala cultivar group (or kale group), collard is also classified as the variety B. oleracea var. viridis.

-The plants are grown as a food crop for their large, dark-green, edible leaves, which are cooked and eaten as vegetables, mainly in Zambia, Kashmir, Brazil, Portugal, Zimbabwe, South Africa, the American South, Tanzania, Uganda, Kenya, the Balkans, and northern Spain.
-Collard greens have been eaten for at least 2,000 years, with evidence showing that the ancient Greeks cultivated several types of the plant.
+The plants are grown as a food crop for their large, dark-green, edible leaves, which are cooked and eaten as vegetables.
+Collard greens have been cultivated as food since classical antiquity.

+Nomenclature

+The term colewort is a medieval term for non-heading brassica crops.

+The term collard has been used to include many non-heading Brassica oleracea crops.
+While American collards are best placed in the Viridis crop group, the acephala (Greek for 'without a head') cultivar group is also used referring to a lack of close-knit core of leaves (a "head") like cabbage does, making collards more tolerant of high humidity levels and less susceptible to fungal diseases.

+In Africa, it is known as sukuma (East Africa), muriwo or umBhida.
+In Kashmir, it is known as haakh (Kashmir).

 Description

-The term collard has been used to include many non-heading Brassica oleracea crops.
-While American collards are best placed in the Viridis crop group, the Acephala cultivar group is also used ("without a head" in Greek) referring to a lack of close-knit core of leaves (a "head") like cabbage does, making collards more tolerant of high humidity levels and less susceptible to fungal diseases.
 The plant is a biennial where winter frost occurs; some varieties may be perennial in warmer regions.
 It has an upright stalk, often growing over two feet tall and up to six feet for the Portuguese cultivars.
 Popular cultivars of collard greens include 'Georgia Southern', 'Vates', 'Morris Heading', 'Blue Max', 'Top Bunch', 'Butter Collard' (couve manteiga), couve tronchuda, and Groninger Blauw.

-In Africa it is commonly known as sukuma (East Africa), muriwo or umBhida (Southern Africa).
+Taxonomy

+Collard is generally described as part of the Acephala (kale) cultivar group, but is also classified as the variety B. oleracea var. viridis.

 Cultivation

 The plant is commercially cultivated for its thick, slightly bitter, edible leaves.
 They are available year-round, but are tastier and more nutritious in the cold months, after the first frost.
 For best texture, the leaves are picked before they reach their maximum size, at which stage they are thicker and are cooked differently from the new leaves.
-Age does not affect flavor.
+Age only has a minute effect on flavor.

 Flavor and texture also depend on the cultivar; the couve manteiga and couve tronchuda are especially appreciated in Brazil and Portugal.
-The large number of varieties grown in the USA decreased as people moved to towns after World War II, leaving only five varieties commonly in cultivation.
-However, seeds of many varieties remained in use by individual farmers, growers and seed savers as well as within US government seed collections.
-In the Appalachian region of the Southern United States, cabbage collards, characterized by yellow-green leaves and a partially heading structure are more popular than the dark-green non-heading types in the coastal South.
+The large number of varieties grown in the United States decreased as people moved to towns after World War II, leaving only five varieties commonly in cultivation.
+However, seeds of many varieties remained in use by individual farmers, growers and seed savers as well as within U.S. government seed collections.
+In the Appalachian region, cabbage collards, characterized by yellow-green leaves and a partially heading structure are more popular than the dark-green non-heading types in the coastal South.
 There have been projects from the early 2000s to both preserve seeds of uncommon varieties and also enable more varieties to return to cultivation.